voder-ai/create-fastify-ts/README.md

 Currently implemented:

-- Security headers via `@fastify/helmet` in the Fastify server generated into `src/index.ts` for new projects.
+- Security headers via `@fastify/helmet` are supported by including the dependency in the template and documenting how to enable and configure it in generated projects, but the plugin is not yet registered by default in `src/index.ts`.
-- Structured logging using Fastify's default Pino integration in generated projects (`src/index.ts`), with JSON logs when you run the compiled server directly or with `npm start`; `npm run dev` uses the same structured logs but formats them via `pino-pretty` for easier local reading.
+- Structured logging using Fastify's default Pino integration in generated projects (`Fastify({ logger: true })` in `src/index.ts`), with JSON logs when you run the compiled server directly or with `npm start`; `npm run dev` uses the same structured logs but formats them via `pino-pretty` for easier local reading.

 Planned security-related enhancements (not yet implemented):

 - Environment variable validation
 - CORS configuration
 - Optional additional hardening of security headers (e.g., custom CSP, stricter policies)
+- Environment-driven logging configuration (e.g., NODE_ENV/LOG_LEVEL–based log levels and output behavior)

 See [Security Overview](user-docs/SECURITY.md) for detailed security guidance and planned practices.